 On 16 April 2019 the Court of Appeal handed down its judgment ( EWCA Civ 674).
 The Court of Appeal allowed the appeal and ordered that the CPO Application be remitted to the Tribunal for re-hearing.
 On 24 July 2019 the Supreme Court granted Mastercard's application for permission to appeal the order of the Court of Appeal.
 The appeal was heard by the Supreme Court in May 2020.
 On 11 December 2020 the Supreme Court handed down its judgment dismissing Mastercard’s appeal ( UKSC 51).

 A case management conference took place on 5 February 2021.
-A remittal hearing in respect of the CPO Application is listed for 25-26 March 2021.
+A remittal hearing in respect of the CPO Application took place on 25-26 March 2021.
 The Tribunal issued its Judgment on 18 August 2021 ( CAT 28).